A good Web API is recognized not by a pretty URL, but by how little hidden knowledge it demands from its consumer.

 Client behavior

-Clients need DNS caching, retries, and tolerance for new JSON fields as the API evolves.
+Clients need DNS caching, retries, and tolerance for new JSON fields: add a field and an older client must not break.

 URL design